telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 When using the **Fluent theme** you can dynamically change the **FontSize** and **FontFamily** properties of all components in the application the same way as you do in **Windows8**, **Windows8Touch**, **Office2013**, **VisualStudio2013**, **Office2016**, **Green** and **Material** themes.

 The **FontSize** and **FontFamily** properties are public so you can easily modify the theme resources at a single point.
-The most commonly used font size in the theme is with value 12 and can be modified through the **MaterialPalette.Palette.FontSize** property.
+The most commonly used font size in the theme is with value 12 and can be modified through the **FluentPalette.Palette.FontSize** property.

 The default font used in the theme is [Segoe UI](https://www.microsoft.com/typography/fonts/family.aspx?FID=331).

->important For complex scenarios we strongly recommend setting the **FontSize** property only **before the application is initialized**.
+>important For complex scenarios we strongly recommend setting the **FontSize** properties only **before the application is initialized**.

 __Example 1__ shows the default font sizes and families.